 Intervening in Pakistani elections is a losing proposition, CFR Senior Fellow Daniel Markey argues.
 If pro-American leaders win, they will be tainted by association; if their opponents win, the United States will have alienated potential partners.

-A comprehensive guide to how international institutions, governments, and NGOs around the world are attempting to combat terrorism.
+A comprehensive guide to how international institutions, governments, and NGOs around the world are attempting to prevent and contain armed conflict.
 This is part of the Global Governance Monitor, an interactive feature tracking multilateral approaches to several global challenges.

 Rates of heart disease, cancer, diabetes, and other noncommunicable diseases (NCDs) in low- and middle-income countries are increasing faster than in wealthier countries.
-The Independent Task Force outlines a plan for collective action on this growing epidemic.
+The report outlines a plan for collective action on this growing epidemic.

-Learn more about CFR’s mission and its work over the past year in the 2014 Annual Report.
+Learn more about CFR’s mission and its work over the past year in the 2016 Annual Report.
 The Annual Report spotlights new initiatives, high-profile events, and authoritative scholarship from CFR experts, and includes a message from CFR President Richard N. Haass.
 Read and download »